emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Interact_with_Map.md

 ## Stakeholders and Interests:
 <p>
-User: Wants to be able to move the ship quickly and intuitively as they navigate the islands.
-Should be able to interact with the islands around the ship as well as move the ship forwards and back with minimal effort.
+User: Wants to be able to easily tell which landmarks they've added to the map and how many are remaining.
+Should be able to launch map view from the main screen and choose to add their current location if they've found something new.
 </p>

 ## Preconditions:

 <ul>
 <li>Must have started or resumed the game. </li>
-<li>The position of the ship must be autosaved so the user can pick up where they
+<li>To add something, the ship must currently be positioned next to one of the pre-identified landmarks.</li>
-left off.</li>
+<li></li>
 </ul>

 ## Postconditions: